+Interest bearing loans and borrowings repayable in fixed currency Interest bearing loans and borrowings are initially measured at fair loans from shareholders are legally repayable in non function unrealised foreign currency exchange gains and in required to settle these future obligations of All borrowing costs are recognizing insurance premium final factors.
 Interest bearing loans and borrowings are initially measured at fair value, net of transaction costs.
-As some of the loans from shareholders are legally repayable in non functional or non United States currency denominations, any unrealised foreign currency exchange gains and losses emanating from the recognition of the functional amounts required to settle these future obligations are recognised in the profit and loss.
+As some of the loans from shareholders are legally repayable in non functional or non United States currency denominations, any unrealised foreign currency exchange gains and losses emanating from the recognition of the functional amounts

-All borrowing costs are recognised in profit and loss in the period in which they are incurred, except for well drilling insurance premium financing costs that are capitalised as part of the well expenditure.
+All borrowing costs are recognised in profit and loss in the period in which they are incurred, except for well drilling

-Revenue recognition
+(g) Revenue recognition